AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Interactive media component - interactive video does not work if the user has [!DNL Experience Manager] with selective publish configuration (CQ-4311054).
 * If you move assets across folders, the synchronization between [!DNL Experience Manager] and [!DNL Dynamic Media–Scene7] via API is very slow (CQ-4310001).
 * When using Omnisearch, the size of the logs increases significantly (CQ-4309153).
-* When selective sync is enabled and an asset is copied (not moved) into a sync folder it does not sync as expected (CQ-4307122).
+* When selective sync is enabled and an asset is copied (not moved) into a sync folder, it does not sync as expected (CQ-4307122).
 * For uploaded assets that get auto-published to DM, the status does not display Published on AEM.
 Also, the Dynamic Media Publish status column does not show the correct published status (CQ-4306415).

 ### [!DNL Commerce] {#commerce-6580}